Notre-Dame of Paris 'saved' after fire destroys steeple

 Some were in tears, others offered prayers from the banks of the river Seine as the much-loved attraction at the heart of the City of Light was consumed by the inferno.

-As darkness fell, some 400 firefighters then battled to control the fire and save at least its iconic front towers.
+As darkness fell, about 400 firefighters battled to control the fire and save at least its iconic front towers.
 They finally gained the upper hand as midnight approached.

 Paris fire brigade chief Jean-Claude Gallet said "we can consider that the main structure of Notre-Dame has been saved and preserved" as well as the two towers.